 So if a family member passed who had no UK assets and was not domiciled in the UK, you would have no requirement to pay UK tax when transferring inheritance money from USA to UK, for example.

-Best Way to Receive Funds (Dedicated Assistance)
+Extra: Best Way to Receive Funds from Abroad (No Fees and Better Rates)

 Tax Limits for UK Non-Domiciled Persons